-Betsy Becker, PT, Program Chair-Lincoln 402-437-2430, 800-642-4075 x2430 bbecker@southeast.edu or the College Admissions Office Lincoln 402-437-2600, 800-642-4075 x2600 accreditation@apta.org).
-The program will submit an Application for Candidacy, which is the formal application required in the preaccreditation stage.
-Submission of this document does not assure the program will be granted Candidate for Accreditation status nor does it assure that the program will be granted Accreditation.
+Betsy Becker, PT, Program Chair-Lincoln 402-437-2725, 800-642-4075 ext.
+2725, bbecker@southeast.edu or the College Admissions Office Lincoln 402-437-2600, 800-642-4075 ext.
+2600

-Southeast Community College is seeking accreditation by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association (1111 North Fairfax Street, Alexandria, VA 22314; phone; 703-706-3245;
+"Southeast Community College has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association (1111 North Fairfax Street, Alexandria, VA, 22314; phone: 703-706-3245; email: accreditation@apta.org).
+Candidacy is not an accreditation status nor does it assure eventual accreditation.
+Candidate for Accreditation is a pre-accreditation status of affiliation with the Commission on Accreditation in PhysicalTherapy Education that indicates the program is progressing toward accreditation."